lonelyneutrin0/PIP-1-4_PDLP5_Simulations/singlebilayer/README.md

 ## Simulations
 The `sims` directory contains `run.namd` files to run the simulations.
 All required files have been included in `builds`.
 Since GitHub does not support very large files in repositories, existing simulation data should be copied from `/serviceberry/tank/hkbel/PIP-1-4_PDLP5_Simulations/singlebilayer/sims`.

+Note: Current simulations are being run with β=20.